Metrink/croquet/src/site/sphinx/003-user-manual.md

 ## Creating an Application Specific Configuration File

 Application specific configuration files can easily be created by extending the ``Settings`` class.
-Properties are added using the (not very intuative) ``@JsonProperty`` annotation.
+Properties are added using the (not very intuitive) ``@JsonProperty`` annotation.
 For example, to add a new setting called ``server`` you would simply add the following code to your settings class:

 ```
 @JsonProperty("server")